Using a Baton for Self-Defense: What You Need to Know

-Batons and sticks are generally legal to own; however, in many states, they are not legal for civilians to carry for defensive purposes.
-In some states, you need to be a police officer or on-duty security guard with a particular permit in order to legally carry a baton.
-So, checking the laws in your state for baton use and carry is your primary order of business.
+Batons and sticks are generally legal to own, except in California where they are not legal for civilians to carry.
+Checking the laws in your state for baton use and carry is always a good idea and your primary order of business.
 If you are allowed to carry a baton, or you’d simply like to keep one in your home as a less-than-lethal self-defense alternative, here are a few more important aspects to keep in mind.

-One advancement in baton technology that helps with regard to retention is the advent of expendable batons.
+One advancement in baton technology that helps with regard to retention is the advent of expandable batons and automatic expandable batons.
 A steel baton that expands and detracts requires that the tip of the baton be much smaller than the grip, and of course, a smaller diameter is much harder to grab and hold onto than a wider one.
 So, using an expandable baton, like this ASP baton, is a great choice.
 Your opponent would have to literally get a hold of the grip where your hand is to have a good chance of stealing the weapon.

 Nevertheless, no matter what sort of baton or nightstick you’re using, from the expandable to the billy club, you absolutely must keep retention in mind.
 Use your free hand to keep individuals away from the grip.
 The moment you feel an opponent get a hold of the other end of your baton, use a defensive escape maneuver, such as quick, hard, small circles to break the grip.
 Place both hands on the weapon, and create a fast, hard whirlwind with the baton, and then pull back to your guard position the moment it’s free.
 This swift circling motion should be sufficient to break a hard grip.